-This 6-month long demonstration building project brings together experts from the Ministry of Environment, UNESCAP and UNEP, external environmental and sustainability specialists from India, an EDGE consultant from Vietnam, and a multi-disciplinary team of built environment specialists from Urbanland and HKA+Partners.
+This 6-month long demonstration building project brings together experts from the Ministry of Environment, ESCAP and UNEP, external environmental and sustainability specialists from India, an EDGE consultant from Vietnam, and a multi-disciplinary team of built environment specialists from Urbanland and HKA+Partners.

 The project kicked off with a 2-day workshop held at Chankiri, starting with a sharing session to understand the principles and benefits of passive cooling.
 Passive cooling is a design approach that uses a combination of architectural design (shading, airflow and orientation) and careful use of materials (insulation, seals and reflectance) that cuts down heat coming into a building.
 We also examined the use of greenery such as plants and trees in the surrounding environment to improve the micro-climate of an area and reduce urban heat island effects.